Breed review: Old English Sheepdog puppies and dogs

 Old English Sheepdogs are a generally healthy breed.
 They are prone to weight gain and diabetes if they do not get enough exercise and their diet is not balanced.

-Overfeeding is common in long-furred breeds such as the Old English Sheepdog because their hair hides the fact they are piling on the pounds, so it’s important to check your dog’s weight regularly.
+Overfeeding is common in long-furred breeds such as the Old English Sheepdog.
+This is because their hair hides the fact they are piling on the pounds.
+It’s important to check your dog’s weight regularly.

 There are no known health issues associated specifically with the breed but Old English Sheepdogs are susceptible to hip dysplasia, deafness, cataracts and glaucoma, particularly in later life.